 The abyssopelagic zone reaches from the bathyal zone to the sea floor.
 Very little life is found in this zone, hence the name.
 At this depth, the temperatures range between 32 to 39.2 Fahrenheit (0 to 4 degrees Celcius) and the water chemistry is very uniform.

 The few organisms that live this deep tend to be black or grey and have streamlined bodies to move through the deep oceans.

 What on Earth could be deeper than the sea floor?
-Deep-sea trenches of course!
+Deep-sea trenches of the Hadopelagic zone, of course!
 The Mariana Trench, located in the western North Pacific Ocean, is the deepest known place on Earth.

 Canadian filmmaker James Cameron holds the world title for the deepest solo descent to 35,756 feet (10.898 kilometers).

 - University of Hawaii: Pelagic Ecology